-A continuation of MUS 121.
+This is a continuation of MUS 121.
 Prerequisite: MUS 121 or instructor's permission

 Entrance is gained by audition only.
 Students perform sacred classics, hymn arrangements, spirituals, and contemporary Christian music.
+A minimum GPA of 2.0 is required.

 Entrance is gained by audition only.
 Students perform sacred classics, hymn arrangements, spirituals, and contemporary Christian music.
+A minimum GPA of 2.0 is required.